boom-lab/boomlab-website/_posts/2023-10-03-poseidon-basics.md

 [colette.kelly@pn055 ~]$ python3 get_era5.py
 ```

-If you're running the python code with a Bash script, include a line to activate the virtual environment before the command to run the Python script, as in this [example](https://github.com/boom-lab/poseidon-data/blob/main/examples/python3rdparty.sh).
+If you're running the python code with a batch script, include a line to activate the virtual environment before the command to run the Python script, as in this [example](https://github.com/boom-lab/poseidon-data/blob/main/examples/python3rdparty.sh).